alexcordovac/RestaurantInventory-JavaSwing/README.md

 # Restaurant inventory management
-A Java Swing Application made from scratch for a Restaurant Management using MySQL.
+A Java Swing Application made from scratch for a Restaurant Management using MVC, JasperReports, MySQL.

 # Screenshots
 In folder images